 Leverhulme Early Career Fellowships

 The Leverhulme Trust Early Career Fellowships aim to provide career development opportunities for those who are at a relatively early stage of their academic careers, but who have a proven record of research.
 The expectation is that Fellows should undertake a significant piece of publishable work during their tenure, and that the Fellowships should lead to a more permanent academic position.
 Approximately 100 Fellowships were made available in 2019 through the Trust.

 Fellowships are tenable for three years on a full-time basis.
 The Trust will support requests to hold the award part-time over a proportionately longer period for health related reasons, disability or childcare commitments.
 Further information on this scheme is available on the Leverhulme Trust's Early Career Fellowships website.

-The trust's Early Career Fellowship scheme will reopen in January 2020, with a deadline likely to be in February.
-However in order to provide sufficient application development time, the School deadline for submitting an up to date CV and 500 word project summary is Monday 2nd December 2019.
+The trust's Early Career Fellowship scheme will reopen in January 2021, with a deadline in Feb 2021.
+However in order to provide sufficient time for candidate selection and application development time, the School deadline for submitting an up to date CV and 2 page project summary will be in early December 2020 (date TBA).

 1. Please email email@example.com with your intention to apply as soon as possible.

 2. SSPS requires a mentor (SSPS core staff) for all early-career fellowships.
 In order to progress your proposal, you must first identify, contact and have an agreed mentor for your proposed project application.
-The project must also have Head of Subject Area approval and your mentor will need to help to obtain this before you submit your CV and 500 word summary to the School (3rd December 2018).
+The project must also have Head of Subject Area approval and your mentor will need to help to obtain this before you submit your CV and 2 page summary to the School .

-3. 3 December 2018, 5 pm GMT – School deadline for CV and a project summary of 500 words which will then be considered by a school based panel.
+3. Early December 2020, TBA– School deadline for CV and a project summary of 500 words which will then be considered by a school based panel.

-4. Wednesday 19 December 2018 – Decisions made by the School panel, applicants given feedback including who is to progress to full application stage and ways in which any applications that are progressing might be strengthened.
+4. December 2020/ Jan 2021, TBA– Decisions made by the School panel, applicants given feedback including who is to progress to full application stage and ways in which any applications that are progressing might be strengthened.
 You will then continue to work with your mentor and the research Office in developing your full proposal.